Besides being known as the hardest substances on Earth, diamonds are also believed to be some of the rarest gemstones in the world.

-Apart from being the hardest substances on Earth, most people tend to believe that diamonds are rare.
 But how rare are diamonds really?
-Is it purely an advertising hype to generate feverish demand for limited supplies so that dealers can sell jewelry at premium prices?
+Is it purely an advertising hype to generate feverish demand for limited supplies so that dealers can sell them at premium prices?
 Is there any truth to rumors of huge, untapped supplies of diamond on Earth?

 As it turns out, we have to look at this subject from more than one perspective in order to answer this question.

-It is popular belief that diamonds are formed from pieces of coal under high pressure and high temperature.
-Back when I was a kid, I clearly remembered how Superman crushed a piece of coal in his hands and transformed it into a diamond in a snap.
+It is a popular belief that diamonds are formed from pieces of coal under high pressure and high temperature.
+Back when I was a kid, I clearly remember how Superman crushed a piece of coal in his hands and transformed it into a diamond instantly.

-Geologists usually seek the traces of these eruptions (called pipes) to survey spots where they could set up profitable diamond mines.
-Did you know that even if surveyors found excellent deposits at a particular site, mining companies still have to sieve through thousand of tons of earth just to yield a carat of the precious gem?
+Geologists usually seek out the traces of these eruptions (called pipes) to survey spots where they could set up profitable diamond mines.
+Once a pipe is determined to have deposits that would be economically viable for extraction, the mining companies proceed to perform the mining using heavy equipment.

 Reading through the previous paragraph, some of you might have felt that every single diamond is truly “one in a million”.
 With all the advances in our technology, the burden of mining, cutting and marketing a carat of first-class diamond has been reduced drastically.